Apollo City Review

-The Apollo City is our highest-rated electric scooter and we've given it the Premium pick for this round of testing.
+The Apollo City is one of our favorite electric scooters and we've awarded it a premium pick for this round of testing.
 Boasting the highest top speed, a smooth, comfortable ride, powerful brakes, and one of the longest distance ranges of the test, we found little we didn't like about this well-rounded model.
 Invest a little extra in your transportation, and you'll be happy you have a reliable tech toy customizable to your needs.

 Ad-free.
 Influence-free.
 Powered by Testing.